PM Modi's crucial meet with CMs today to discuss lockdown exit strategy

 New Delhi, Apr 26: Prime Minister Narendra Modi will interact with chief ministers via video conference on Monday morning on the way ahead in the fight against the novel coronavirus.

-This will be the third video conference of the prime minister with the chief ministers after the spread of the COVID-19 in the country.
+This will be the third video conference of the Prime Minister with the chief ministers after the spread of the COVID-19 in the country.

 Besides discussing the way forward in dealing with the pandemic, the discussion could also focus on a "graded" exit from the lockdown which is in place till May 3.